rubys/bootstrap/bylaws.md

 or the Board, respectively.
-Unless otherwise specified by law or the Certificate of Incorporation, any Director may be removed by a Super Majority Vote of the other Directors (not counting the Director subject to such removal vote in determining the requisite vote) for engaging within the Foundation, in his or her capacity as Director, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the Foundation and its Members, or (2) conduct that is contrary to the Purpose of the Foundation or to the advancement of the Foundation’s business or industry goals, as reasonably determined in good faith by such other Directors;
+Unless otherwise specified by law or the Certificate of Incorporation, any Director may be removed by a Super Majority Vote of the other Directors (not counting the Director subject to such removal vote in determining the requisite vote) for engaging within the
+$FOUNDATION, in his or her capacity as Director, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the $FOUNDATION and its Members, or (2) conduct that is contrary to the Purpose of the $FOUNDATION or to the advancement of the $FOUNDATION’s business or industry goals, as reasonably determined in good faith by such other Directors;
 provided, however, that the Member or class of Members that appointed and elected or nominated and elected (as the case may be) such removed Director shall be entitled to appoint